swapperDEV/Better-To-DoList/README.md

 # Better-To-DoList
-Better ToDo List is a Apps with includes todolist, filtering, some else options and saveing checklist https://swapperdev.github.io/Better-To-DoList/
+Better ToDo List is a App with includes todolist, filtering, some else options and saveing checklist https://swapperdev.github.io/Better-To-DoList/